crazymanjinn/AutoFenc_endian/README.md

     more details.

     You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see <http://www.gnu.org/licenses/>.Modified by crazymanjinn to deal with endianness in utf-16 files

+Modified by crazymanjinn to deal with endianness in utf-16 files